malikov/Authenticate.me-client-cordova-ionic/README.md

 Authenticate.me app front end (ionic, angularjs, cordova)
 ================================================================

 A starting project to achieve server side authentication for hybrid apps.
 This is the front end.
-You can either create your server side api based on the following blog post : [http://www.frnchnrd.com/blog/](blogpost) or reuse the [https://github.com/malikov/Authenticate.me-Node-Server](authenticate.me server nodejs codebase).
+You can either create your server side api based on the following blog post : [http://www.frnchnrd.com/blog/](http://www.frnchnrd.com/blog/) or reuse the [authenticate.me server nodejs codebase](https://github.com/malikov/Authenticate.me-Node-Server).

 ## Using this project